joyearnaud/wa-batch-DateTimeOriginal/README.md

 This batch try to solve this problem by injecting the dates contained in the filename into EXIF as DateTimeOriginal.

+Filenames as to be:
+- IMG_20170821_003927.jpg
+- IMG_20170821_003927_processed.jpg
+- IMG-20170821-WA0002.jpg

+where 20170821 is a date YYYYmmdd (2017:08/21), 003927 is a time hhmmss (00:39:27), WA0002 is an date incrementated ID when Whatsapp choose not to include time.

+Files have to be `.jpg`.
+Parameter `input` give the .jpg directory and parameter `output` give the result file directory.
+Files in output directory are anoted with `_dto`.

 ## Get dependencies

 ```bash